5 Questions Advisors Should Ask About OCIO Services

-Here are some key questions advisors should know about the OCIO functionality and how it can impact their advisory business.
+Here are some key questions advisors should ask about the OCIO functionality and how it can impact their advisory business.

 1. What services does an OCIO provide?

-The big multi-strategist platforms like Envestnet, Orion Portfolio Solutions (formerly FTJ FundChoice), AssetMark, etc. typically offer, at a minimum, only rudimentary level OCIO service.
+The big multi-strategist platforms like Envestnet, Orion Portfolio Solutions (formerly FTJ FundChoice), Altruist, etc., typically offer, at a minimum, only offer an entry level OCIO service.

 Here are the possible services an OCIO can provide:

-- A custom and curated list of investment strategists.
+- A custom and curated list of investment strategists and their models for each advisor’s need.

-- Creation of optimal models based on the need of a specifics advisor and/or their client.
+- Creation of blended optimal models based on the need of a specific advisor and/or their client.

 There are typically additional fees associated with each added service.
-These additional services can be great value propositions to an individual advisor.
+These additional services can be a considerable value proposition for an individual advisor.

 2. Who provides OCIO services?